bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise4.md

 ??? cmd "Solution"

-    1. In your Azure Portal, navigate to the Microsoft Sentinel service and select the instance based on the `securitymonitoring` Log Analytics workspace.
+    1. From the Azure Portal homepage, type `Sentinel` in the searchbox at the top of the portal and select 'Microsoft Sentinel' under the 'Services' category.
+Select the instance based on the `securitymonitoring` Log Analytics workspace.

         ![](../img/placeholder.png ""){: class="w600" }

     2. In the ´General´ section on the left panel, select the `Logs` blade.
 Should you be greeted by the `Queries` dialog, deactivate the `Always show Queries` toggle and close the dialog with the `X` in the upper right corner.

         ![](../img/placeholder.png ""){: class="w600" }

-    3. With the `Logs` blade in front of you, we need to find the table in which our blob storage events are stored: Select the `Tables` tab, open the `LogManagement` node and look for the aptly named `StorageBlobLogs` table.
+    3. With the `Logs` blade in front of you, we need to find the table in which our blob storage events are stored.
+Expand the `Schema and Filter` bar on the left of the main panel.
+Select the `Tables` tab, open the `LogManagement` node and look for the aptly named `StorageBlobLogs` table.

         ![](../img/placeholder.png ""){: class="w600" }